GigaBash: Modes

-The game features both local and online multiplayer.
-In battle mode, players can engage in free-for-all battle, or split into two teams and combat each other.
+The game also has an arcade mode, where the player runs through a gauntlet of the game's nine original titan (excluding the player's monster) at launch, as well as both local and online multiplayer.
+In Onslaught mode, one or two players can fight through 50 waves of enemies (Classic), or 30 waves of enemies with powerful abilities (Mutants).
+In battle mode, players can engage in free-for-all battle, or split into 2 - 3 teams and combat each other.
 While the game supports up to four players, solo players can also compete against characters controlled by artificial intelligence.
-In addition, the game features four single-player campaigns which follow the story of four monsters: Gorogong, Pipijuras, Woolley, and Thundatross.
-In addition, the game also has a Mayhem mode, which is a party mode in which players can complete various minigames together.
+Furthermore, the game features "Mayhem mode", a party mode in which players can complete various minigames together.

+The game's ten original monsters can be leveled up to 20 the more they are played.
+Leveling up unlocks a monster's skins and lore documents.
+The game's DLC characters have all their alternate skins and lore unlocked.